swiftlang/swift-evolution/proposals/NNNN-isolated-any-functions.md

 There's a very important case that isn't covered by any of those: a closure can be isolated to one of its captures.
-In the following example, the closure is isolated to its `self` capture:
+In the following example, the closure is isolated to its captured `self` value:

 ```swift
 actor WorldModelObject {